 No Major Renovations Required

+When you have a home lift installed, the process may involve coordination with builders or architects to ensure the necessary opening is created and all requirements are met.
 Self-supporting rails carry all the weight, so you only need to create the necessary opening.
 This makes the process far less disruptive and more affordable than traditional lifts.
 The lifts plug into standard 13-amp sockets, requiring no complicated electrical work.

 Choosing the Right Domestic Lift for Your Small Home